Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Myth #2: Personality Is Innate and Fixed

-In a recently published longitudinal study spanning more than sixty years, researchers tested the personality of the same group of people (on the OCEAN scale).
+In a study made over sixty years, researchers tested the personality of the same group of people (on the OCEAN scale).

 When they discovered the results, they were shocked.